 Be honest with yourself and others about your relationship goals.
 If you want something casual but keep getting into relationships that are more serious than what you were looking for, maybe it's time to take a step back and look at how you present yourself from other people's point of you.
 Wasting other people's time is simply not fair.

 The same goes the other way: don't assume that others want something casual - they might in fact be seeking something deeper, but be hiding their intentions: be brave enough to have the conversations that truly matter.

 Find others who have the same relationship goals as you do.

 If you already know what you want from a relationship, don't worry about the other person's expectations - just make sure that your partner is on the same page as you.

 If the two of you are not on the same wavelength, it can lead to resentment and frustration (and often, heartbreak) further down the line, when one of your needs or life goals cannot be met.

-Discuss what you truly want from a relationship in early in the early stages - and talk about it again when both people are ready for commitment.
+Discuss what you truly want from a relationship in the early stages - and talk about it again when both people are ready for commitment.
 It's best to discuss how far each person wants to go physically as well as emotionally, because these things affect both daily life and longer term goals - for example, sex before marriage, and building a family in the near or not so near future.
 These things matter.

 If this no-nonsense approach to dating interests you, then Hardballing might be the way forwards for you, when it comes to finding a more meaningful and fulfilling relationship in the future.